exoplatform/exo-documentation/docs/PersonalApplications.rst

 Weekly Kudos
 --------------

-Weekly Received and sent kudos informations are displayed in the Kudos section.
+The number of Kudos received and sent by the user is displayed in the Kudos section.

 |PRFL-5|